potassco/clinguin/docs/clinguin/development/customBackend.rst

 .. note::

-    Domain state constructors for this backend are showed in the :ref:`ClingoMultishotBackend` and :ref:`ClingoBackend` sections.
+    Domain state constructors for this backend are showed in the :ref:`ClingoBackend` and :ref:`ClingoBackend` sections.
     These constructors can also be overwritten if necessary.